Morocco: Tourism

 Tourism is increasingly focused on Morocco's culture, such as its ancient cities.
 The modern tourist industry capitalises on Morocco's ancient and Islamic sites and on its landscape and cultural history.
 60% of Morocco's tourists visit for its culture and heritage.
 Agadir is a major coastal resort and has a third of all Moroccan bed nights.
 It is a base for tours to the Atlas Mountains.
 Other resorts in northern Morocco are also very popular.

-Large government sponsored marketing campaigns to attract tourists advertised Morocco as an inexpensive and exotic, yet safe, place for tourists.
+Large government-sponsored marketing campaigns to attract tourists advertised Morocco as an inexpensive and exotic, yet safe, place for tourists.
 Most of the visitors to Morocco continue to be European, with French nationals making up almost 20% of all visitors.
 Most Europeans visit between April and August.
 Casablanca is the major cruise port in Morocco, and has a developed market for tourists in Morocco.
-The Majorelle botanical garden in Marrakech is a popular tourist attraction.
+The Majorelle botanical garden in Marrakesh is a popular tourist attraction.
 It was bought by the fashion designer Yves Saint-Laurent and Pierre Bergé in 1980.
 As of 2006, activity and adventure tourism in the Atlas and Rif Mountains are the fastest growth area in Moroccan tourism.
 These locations have walking and trekking opportunities from late March to mid-November.
-The government is investing in trekking circuits.
-They are also developing desert tourism in competition with Tunisia.
+The Moroccan government is investing in trekking circuits.
+It is also developing desert tourism, in competition with Tunisia.